 Akeeba Backup comes with two color schemes: dark text on a light backround (Light Mode) and light color text on a dark background (Dark Mode).
-Light Mode matches the colors in the default Joomla administrator template.
-Dark Mode is better for working in darker rooms or for accessibility reasons.
-This option controls which color scheme will be used.
+Light Mode matches the colors in the

 Auto: Your browser decides.
 If your browser tells pages to use a darker theme, Akeeba Backup will load its Dark Mode color scheme.
 This happens e.g. with Firefox and Safari when Dark Mode is enabled in iOS / iPadOS / macOS, Chrome when Dark Mode is used in Android Oreo or later, Firefox and Chrome when the Dark color scheme is used on Windows or GNOME etc.